Best gravel shoes 2024 – we test 10 top off-road shoe options for racers and explorers

 Best gravel bike shoes image (Image credit: Future)

-The best gravel shoes are unsurprisingly, generally based on the best mountain bike shoes, but as the gravel explosion continues to grow there are detailed design, performance, and styling differences appearing that are more influenced by pure road cycling shoes.
+The best gravel shoes are unsurprisingly, generally based on the best mountain bike shoes, but as the gravel explosion continues there are detailed design, performance, and styling differences appearing that are more influenced by pure road cycling shoes.

 All the gravel shoes here are designed for use with off-road clipless pedals – which are definitely the pedals we'd advise using on a gravel bike.
 However, if you're a new rider who really doesn't feel confident clipping in, you could run MTB flat pedals in which case you may want to look at the best MTB flat pedal shoes, but we'd really advise going clipless if you can.